openid/eKYC-IDA/openid-ida-verified-claims.md

 This section defines some terms relevant to the topic covered in this document, inspired by NIST SP 800-63A [@NIST-SP-800-63a].

+* Claim - as per definition is section 1.2 of [@!OpenID]

+* Claims Provider - as per definition is section 1.2 of [@!OpenID] with the additional requirement that they support the schema described in this document.
+Note: this could be an OpenID Connect Provider, a Verifiable Claims Issuer or other application component that provides verified claims.

+* Claims Recipient - an application that receives claims from the Claims provider

 * Identity Proofing - process in which an End-User provides evidence to a provider reliably identifying themselves, thereby allowing the provider to assert that identification at a useful assurance level.

 * Identity Verification - process conducted by the provider to verify the End-User's identity.